mikemcbride/dotfiles/README.md

 ### Logins

+- Sign in to Arc so extensions and spaces will sync
-- Sign in to 1Password and add the browser extension.
+- Sign in to 1Password
-- Download and install Arc and log in there
-- Set up a new GitHub Personal Access Token to access GitHub from the command line.
+- Set up a new GitHub Personal Access Token to access GitHub from the command line
-- Open any file in Neovim and run `:Lazy` to make `lazy.nvim` install all plugins
+- Open any file in Neovim and run `:Lazy` to install all the neovim plugins

 ### Raycast

-In this repo there's a `/raycast/[file].rayconfig` that you can import to bring over all your Raycast preferences.
+In this repo there is a `/raycast/[file].rayconfig` that you can import to bring over all your Raycast preferences.
 It's password protected.
 The password is in 1Password.

-### More Apps to Install

-Here are some apps that aren't available for download via Homebrew cask that you'll currently need to download manually:

-- Pixelmator Pro (App Store)
-- Bartender (website)
-- Battery Indicator (App Store)
-- Any fonts you want installed (grab Fonts folder from iCloud)

 ### Browser Extensions

-Reinstall browser extensions.
-Arc might remember these?
-Not 100% sure.
+Arc _should_ sync these... but double check.

 ### Peripherals